Kajol-m/CodingPractice/README.md

 # CodingPractice
-It's a great motivation to code if I upload it here :)
+It's great for motivation to code everyday. if I upload it here :)